fenghaitao/claude-flow/.qoder/repowiki/en/content/Examples and Tutorials/Examples and Tutorials.md

 The repository's `examples/` directory is structured to support learning and experimentation, with dedicated folders for configurations, workflows, demos, testing, swarm-created applications, and tutorials.
 While specific tutorial files are currently minimal, the existing examples provide a solid foundation for understanding system capabilities.

+With the recent addition of the Python implementation, users now have access to a comprehensive Python port of Claude-Flow, enabling integration with Python-based workflows and applications.
+The Python implementation includes full feature parity with the Node.js version, including the hive-mind agent coordination, event-driven architecture, and multi-tier memory system.

 **Section sources**
 - [examples/README.md](file://examples/README.md)
+- [python-claude-flow/README.md](file://python-claude-flow/README.md) - *Updated in recent commit*

 ## Getting Started with Claude-Flow